EllipticEllipsis/oot/tutorial/other_functions.md

 ## Update

-Update runs every frame and updates the properties of the function, and runs the action functions once per frame.
+Update runs every frame and updates the properties of the actor, and usually runs the action functions once per frame.
 As before we change the first argument to `EnJj* this` to get it to use our actor's struct. mips2c gives
 ```C
 void EnJj_Update(EnJj *this, GlobalContext *globalCtx) {
     if ((globalCtx->csCtx.state != 0) && (globalCtx->unk1D94 != 0)) {